 Programs and Courses for Undergraduates

-The Shannon Point Marine Center hosts two undergraduate programs that are sponsored by the National Science Foundation, the winter/spring quarter Multicultural Initiative in the Marine Sciences: Undergraduate Participation (MIMSUP) and the summer Research Experiences for Undergraduates (REU) program.
-These programs are open to all citizens or permanent residents of the United States.
-Students participating in these programs will receive a stipend, housing at the Shannon Point Marine Center, and a travel allowance.
+The Shannon Point Marine Center hosts the summer Research Experiences for Undergraduates (REU) program.
+This program is open to all citizens or permanent residents of the United States.
+Students participating in this program will receive a stipend, housing at the Shannon Point Marine Center, and a travel allowance.

 The Marine Center also hosts numerous marine science undergraduate and graduate level courses for Western Washington University students that emphasize hands-on learning through field trips and student research projects.
 These courses are taught by WWU faculty and staff from Shannon Point, the Biology Department and Huxley College.